manu-123gill/Heldesk-presentation/Helpdeskpresentation.md

 # HelpDesk APP

+## User Requirements

+# Communication Tools

+Internal communication tools for agents to collaborate on resolving tickets efficiently.

+# Ticket Submission
+Users should be able to submit tickets easily, providing relevant details about their issues

+# Knowledge Base:

+A knowledge base or FAQ section to provide users with self-help resources and solutions to common issues.

+# User Feedback

+ users provide feedback on the support they received, helping improve service quality.

 ## Purpose
 My purpurpose for creating this app in a easy way communication between agent and client.
 Some time client have many problems related to the product and services. you can enclose this app in a ERP. but here i use app in a colleage base. with the help of this app stuedent share our problems with teachers.